manidsr/Nhentai/README.md

 ### Nheantai Manager
-a software where you can download and save your doujins.
+software where you can download and save your doujins.

 ## Table of contents
 * [General info](#general-info)